arturoroa/YelpYarnNew/PYTHON_BOT_INTEGRATION.md

 3. ✅ Properly fills **all fields** including lastName
 4. ✅ More mature Selenium ecosystem
 5. ✅ Easy to debug with console output
-6. ✅ Can run headless or visible for debugging
+6. ✅ **Browser visible by default** - See exactly what's happening in real-time!
+7. ✅ Windows support with automatic `python` vs `python3` detection